 The possibilities.
 Increasing women's engagement in their communities (and valuing this participation) can enable a shift in power relations that affords women access to decisions and resources.
-Women have initiated their own projects to bring about social and political change locally and internationally, as a form of direct empowerment (see the previous example of self-advocacy by the Council of Single Mothers and Their Children).
+Women have initiated their own projects to bring about social and political change locally and internationally, as a form of direct empower of the council of Single Mothers and Their Children).